joowani/colorpedia/docs/README.md

 conda install colorpedia -c conda-forge
 ```

-After installation you can use the `color` command:
+You can then use the `color` command:

 ```shell
 color --help